Most people spend more time planning a one-week vacation than they spend planning their life.

 That’s where “intentional living” comes in.

 Intentional living is about learning how to make better decisions, so you’re happier and have fewer regrets.
 Basically, it’s all about focusing on what matters most to you and forgetting the rest.
-The result is that you’ll design a life you love.

 WHAT IS INTENTIONAL LIVING?